-Most high-quality tour operator software includes an inventory management module — often referred to as resource management — to track supplies and equipment, which is an essential aspect of managing experiences, availability, and bookings.
+Most high-quality tour operator software includes an inventory management module — often referred to as resource management — to track supplies and equipment.
+This feature is essential for tour and activity providers to manage operations from a central system and avoid wrestling with (and paying for) a bunch of separate systems.
+It simplifies workflows, saves time, and prevents errors like overbookings when inventory is unavailable.

 1. Bókun